Dallas County Voters League

 The Dallas County Voters League (DCVL) was a local organization in Dallas County, Alabama, which contains the city of Selma, that sought to register black voters during the late 1950s and early 1960s.

 The organization was founded in the 1920s by Charles J. Adams, a postal service employee and civil rights organizer who was also the local representative of the NAACP.
 After he moved to Detroit, he was replaced by Sam Boynton, the husband of Amelia Boynton.

 The DCVL was later revived by an eight-member steering committee, known as the "Courageous Eight,": Amelia Boynton, Ulysses S. Blackmon, James E. Gildersleeve, Frederick D. Reese, Rev. John D. Hunter, Rev. Henry Shannon, Earnest Doyle, and Marie Foster.
 These members tried to register black citizens during the late 1950s and early 1960s, but their efforts were blocked by state and local officials, the White Citizens' Council, and the Ku Klux Klan.
 In 1962, Frederick D. Reese was elected president of DCVL.

 Bernard Lafayette, along with his wife Colia Liddel Lafayette, was sent to Selma by the Student Nonviolent Coordinating Committee (SNCC) to campaign for the registration of black voters in the area in February 1963.
-He met the representatives of the DCVL who impressed him so he recommended the organization to be funded.
+He met the representatives of the DCVL, who impressed him so much that he recommended the organization to be funded.
 In July 1963, demonstrations and sit-ins were being coordinated by the SNCC and the DCVL.
 On October 7, 1963, one of two days during the month when residents were allowed to go to the courthouse to apply to register to vote, the SNCC and the DCVL mobilized more than 300 blacks from Dallas County to line up at the voter registration office in what was called a "Freedom Day".